canonical/ubuntu-cloud-docs/azure/azure-how-to/instances/provision-an-ubuntu-virtual-machine-running-sql-server-in-azure.rst

 - In the search box, type “SQL 2019 on Ubuntu Pro”, and submit the search.

-- Select thew image by the name “SQL 2019 on Ubuntu Pro 20.04 LTS with 24x7 Support”.
+- Select the image by the name “SQL 2019 on Ubuntu Pro 20.04 LTS with 24x7 Support”.

 - Select Create on the appropriate image from the list.